| Title: | Lorenz and Penalized Lorenz Regressions |

 Additional arguments passed to the function |

-provides predictions for an object of class "PLR"
+predict provides predictions for an object of class "PLR",

 object |